Change is difficult. There’s no magic pill to navigate life when you need to adapt to many challenges.

 It’s okay to lean on the people around you when you need help.
-You might even align your goals with some of your friends to make the activity of change more enjoyable.
+You may even align your goals with some of your friends to make the activity of change more enjoyable.

-For example, if you know that one of your goals is to exercise more frequently and you have a friend who is a part of a walking group within their neighborhood, you can pair and make it a group walk.
+For example, if you know that one of your goals is to revamp your physical health by exercising more frequently and you have a friend who is a part of a walking group within their neighborhood, you can pair and make it a group walk.

 This way, you are strengthening your relationships with others and accomplishing your goals in a way that strengthens your sense of self.

 6. Reward yourself for your successes

 While you are on the path to change, there will be ups and downs, challenges, and failures, but there will also be successes.
 And they are worth celebrating.

 If you manage to get through a week or two of journaling, maybe invest in a few more supplies (pens, highlighters, etc.) that will make you continue to want to write your thoughts down on paper.

 If you’ve been exercising consistently, buy yourself a new outfit.